-- Visit as many of the parks as you can and find the trees with the jingle bell.
+- Visit as many of the parks as you can and find the trees with the jingle bells.

-- Take a selfie with the tree tag.
+- Take a photo of yourself with the tree tag.

 - Correctly identify the tree species (e.g., red oak) to get a bonus entry.